 The credit agreement contains various covenants that, among other things, impose certain limitations on mergers and acquisitions, consolidations and sales of certain assets, liens, the incurrence of additional indebtedness, certain restricted payments and certain transactions with affiliates.
-As of December 31, 2010, the principal financial covenant of the credit agreement required compliance with a senior leverage ratio (as defined) of no more than 6.0 to 1.0 at any time.
+As of December 31, 2010, the principal financial covenants of the credit agreement required compliance with a senior leverage ratio (as defined) of no more than 6.0 to 1.0 at any time and an interest coverage ratio (as defined) of no less than 2.0 to 1.0 at the end of a quarterly period.
 The indenture governing our senior notes contains various covenants, though they are generally less restrictive than those found in our credit facility.
 As of such date, the principal financial covenant of these senior notes had a limitation on the incurrence of additional indebtedness based upon a maximum total leverage ratio (as defined) of 8.5 to 1.0.
 See Note 5 in our Notes to Consolidated Financial Statements.